jonathf/dotfiles/.github/README.rst

 Sub-categories
 --------------

-Some topics requires extra installs and/or configuration.
+Some topics require extra installs and/or configuration.
 These topics are covered here:

 * Awesome WM: `.config/awesome <../.config/awesome/>`_